openjdm/openjdm.github.io/book/availability_bias.md

 research on people’s perception of risks was conducted by Paul Slovic and Sarah Lichtenstein in 1985.
 They conducted a survey in which participants were asked to judge which of two causes of death were more frequent.
-Results of the study are also presented in Paul Kahnemann’s book *Thinking Fast and Slow*.
+Results of the study are also presented in Daniel Kahnemann’s book *Thinking Fast and Slow*.
 In Slovic and Lichtenstein’s study, 80% of participants judged accidental death as more likely than strokes, even though strokes actually cause twice as many deaths.
 Tornadoes were